 Photography & Video: A permit is required if you want to use a tripod to take photographs at the archaeological park.
 A small fee is made for the use of hand-held video equipment.
 Read the section on Mexperience Mexico Essentials about Video & Photography at archaeological sites in Mexico.

 Ideal Clothing & Footwear: Comfortable walking/hiking shoes with a non-slip sole are essential here—some of the buildings are steep and high.
 Wear strong climbing shoes if you plan to ascend the pyramids for the great views they offer.
 Dress for hot, humid weather.
-Palenque is in the middle of the jungle so dress using clothes made from light, natural fibers (e.g. cotton); sun screen is an essential accessory; insect repellent is a good idea; a hat and plenty of drinking water.
-There are toilet facilities on site.
-Also see Local Climate, below.
+Palenque is in the middle of the jungle so dress using clothes made from light, natural fibers (e.g. cotton); essential accessories include sunscreen, insect repellent, a hat, and plenty of drinking water.
+Water bottles can be purchased locally, and there are toilet facilities on-site.
+See also Local Climate, below.

 Travel Insurance: We recommend that you are adequately covered with travel medical insurance and/or travel assistance insurance when you are visiting Mexico.
 Read the Mexperience guide to Travel Insurance in Mexico for full details and links to specialist insurance suppliers.